simbav911/dart-naujas-btcz.rock/content/roadmap/2025-04-24-modern-explorer.md

 # BitcoinZ Modern Explorer: A Revolutionary Blockchain Analysis Tool

 ## Overview
 The BitcoinZ Modern Explorer represents a significant technological advancement for the BitcoinZ ecosystem, offering unprecedented transparency and insights into the network.
-Currently in final testing phase with 98% completion.
+Now fully completed and available at [https://explorer.getbtcz.com/](https://explorer.getbtcz.com/).

 ## Key Features
 - **Core Explorer Functionality**